Neuraxis (band)

-Neuraxis is a Canadian technical death metal band formed in Montreal in 1994 by Steven Henry, Yan Thiel, Michel Brisebois and Felipe Ángel Quinzanos.
+Neuraxis was a Canadian technical death metal band formed in Montreal in 1994.
 They have released six studio albums: Imagery (1997), A Passage into Forlorn (2001), Truth Beyond...
 (2002), Trilateral Progression (2005), The Thin Line Between (2008), and Asylon (2011).

 In 2007, the band participated in the Domination Tour alongside Rotting Christ, Incantation and Malevolent Creation.
 After touring, the band released a live album entitled Live Progression.
 Neuraxis participated in the Montreal Assault Tour with Despised Icon, Beneath the Massacre, Carnifex and Plasmarifle to promote their album The Thin Line Between.

 The band released their sixth studio album, Asylon, on February 15, 2011.